biancamika/digital-garden-template/_notes/3. Permanent Notes/Creativity now has value as commodity.md

 ---
 title: Creativity now has value as a commodity
 ---
-# Creativity now has value as a commodity

 ## Reference
 - **Source:**
 	- Smile Indias, [[Interdisciplinary Approaches to Creation & Innovation (Class)]]